 The ponds and lakes are rich with reeds, rush and willow.
 A sensory garden has been developed for everyone to enjoy.
 The planting and tactile sculptures provide colour, scent, texture, shape and sound.
 Nearby, the arboretum contains almost every species of native tree found in Kent.
 There are many rare and protected species at Shorne Wood, and it is particularly well known for its dragonflies, which can be seen throughout the summer and breed in the many attractive ponds.

-- Facilities: A number of facilities are available to less mobile visitors including an easy access trail featured in our Walks For All Pack, sensory gardens, electro-scooters, etc. Visitors Centre and refreshments.
-Exhibition and information.
-Play Area.
+A number of facilities are available to less mobile visitors including an easy access trail featured in their Walks For All Pack, sensory gardens, electro-scooters, etc.

 Open daily 9am ’til dusk except Christmas day.
 The cafe is open from 10am to 5pm in the summer and from 11am to 4pm in the winter.